ejeschke/ginga/doc/install.rst

 Qt/PySide
 =========

-Ginga can use either PyQt or PySide, version 4.
+Ginga can use either PyQt or PySide, version 4 or 5.
 It will auto-detect which one is installed.
 There is support for both the basic widget and the full reference viewer.